MaWiMa/CCS/readme.txt

 My goal is to look with more than two eyes on Inclusion, by going back a lot of years.
 I would like to translate with many, because my translation is surely faulty and if your interested in working together with people on this theme, we can discuss what school-educations highs and lows are.
 Changing Canadian Schools was written in french and english.
 We have a special discussion, just like an open competition in comparsion of empty statements.
-Examples Inclusion, Integration, Assimilation, Separation.
+Examples Inclusion, Integration, Assimilation, Separation, Segregation.
+We compare the words Integration and Inclusion, for what?
+In french Inclusion is Integration, as far as I know native french speakers do not use the word inclusion.
+In germany Inclusion was first translated into Integration, later it was redefined as Inclusion, backwards.
+Inclusion is a horrible word, but it is not just a word., it is a movement, an attitude.
-My Opinion, equal how you call the things you do. +
+How do you act the things you do. +
-- 1. Whats your goal
+1. Whats your goal +
-- 2. How do you behave to get tings done
+2. How do you behave to reach this goal +

-...

 *Changing Canadian Schools* is a book from 1991 and I read it the first time in 2011 because of link:/inclusion/Inklusion.pdf[professional interest] on inclusion.
 You can download the book from this site: http://eric.ed.gov/?id=ED341224 under this link http://files.eric.ed.gov/fulltext/ED341224.pdf[ED341224.pdf].
 If the link is dead now, take link:/copies-from-original/BestCopy_Changing_Canadian_Schools_Perspectives_on_Disability_and_Inclusion.pdf[my copy], trust me, it is the same.
 I split this copy into each page to go through translation side by side.
-For the copies I use only the front and back-cover of my book, the rest is from the source obove.
+For the copies I use only the front and back-cover of my book, the rest is from the source above.
 If pages are numbered, they are signed out too, white pages are left out.

 I guess now you can only buy it used, if you want your own hardcover, on April the 17th in 2013 I received mine.